 How we got here

-But I realised how useful behaviour change coaching support could be to others who need to also make lifestyle changes to regain optimal health.
-My expertise in this could make a significant difference to individuals wanting to live their best life and/or minimize their suffering with chronic disease.Return to 'Who we are'
+However, I also realised how useful support through behaviour-change coaching could be to others making lifestyle changes to regain optimal health.
+My expertise in this could make a significant difference to others wanting to live their best life or minimize their suffering with chronic disease.

 Prior to the birth of my daughter, I was a behavioural therapist, specialising in children with autism and complex learning and behavioural difficulties.

-At just 19 months old my daughter was diagnosed with her first autoimmune disease which developed into multiple autoimmune diseases.
+At just 19-months old my daughter was diagnosed with her first autoimmune disease which developed into multiple autoimmune diseases.
 She went through a four-year chemotherapy regime to suppress her immune system.
 The treatment was gruelling and made her so unwell.

-I knew I had to make immediate changes to regain control of her failing health but couldn’t find guidance to help me make life-affecting decisions.
-I’d always been interested in food as medicine but couldn’t find that one person that could tie it all together, connect the dots, answer all my questions and support our progression back to health.
+I knew I had to make immediate changes to regain control of her failing health but couldn’t find guidance to help me make life affecting decisions.
+I’d always been interested in 'food as medicine' but couldn’t find that one person that could tie it all together, connect the dots, answer all my questions and support our progression back to health.

 My daughter's journey is always at the forefront of my thoughts and drives my career, my passion and my inspiration to make a difference to everyone I come into contact with.
 My daughter is now 17, she aced her GCSEs coming out in the top 3% of the country, an absolute example of feeding the brain.
-Physically her health has ebbs and flows, but she has never lived her diagnosis, never let it rule her life, and never let it drive her life journey.
+Physically, her health has ebbs and flows, but she has never lived her diagnosis, never let it rule her life, and never let it drive her life journey.